 3.2 Backup size

-It is worth noting that the free community product — All-in-One WP Migration — supports import for backups less than 512 MB.
+It is worth noting that the free community product — All-in-One WP Migration — does not have an upload limit.
+You can upload a file of any size as long as your server and host permit it.
+If your upload file size is less than the backup you want to import, then you will need to increase the limit.
 This message appears on the Import page and includes a link to the All-in-One WP Migration Unlimited Extension.
 It enhances the plugin’s functionality by allowing it to import larger backups:

 For more information about All-in-One WP Migration Unlimited Extension, please refer to: https://servmask.com/products/unlimited-extension.